Small-api/smallapi/README.md

 # smallapi

 ## Build APIs, Web services and cloud functions in minutes.
-## Deploy to production in just a few clicks.

 ### What SmallApi helps you?

 - **Design Data:** Configure flexible data models that meet your business needs.
 - **Code fast:** Our code compiler makes it easy to craft APIs blazing fast.